Indulging your sweet tooth in Barbados…

 These balls of deliciousness combine the tartness of tamarind fruit (found in abundance in Barbados) with the sweetness of cane sugar.
 Be careful as most tamarind balls include a tamarind seed in the middle, be sure to eat around this (kind of like unpitted olives) to avoid an unpleasant trip to the dentist!

 Grated coconut is combined with flour, sugar, eggs, butter, raisins and spices, then dusted with sugar and baked into loaves.
 Coconut breads are popular throughout the year but especially so at Christmas, where a slice goes nicely with Sorrel, our traditional Christmas beverage in Barbados.
+Another popular treat is coconut turnovers, a pastry stuffed with sweetened coconut.

 This author’s favourite sweet treat, comforts are a combination of sugar and peppermint pulled into a light, airy confectionery that literally melts in your mouth.